RTradeLtd/Temporal/ARCHITECTURE.md

 ```

 This is an on-going considering for us, and we are always analyzing how to ensure we can scale as much as possible

+### Cluster Configuration

+`cluster.listen_on_multiaddress = /ip4/0.0.0.0/9096`
+`cluster.bootstrap = [....]`
+`cluster.state_sync_interval = 0m45s`
+`cluster.ipfs_sync_interval = 1m30s`
+`cluster.monitor_ping_interval = 10s`

+we increase to 30s to allow for proper peer init
+`cluster.consensus.raft.wait_for_leader_timeout = 30s`
+`cluster.consensus.raft.network_timeout = 5s`
+`cluster.consensus.raft.commit_retries = 2`
+`cluster.consensus.raft.snapshot_interval = 1m0s`

+`cluster.api.restapi.listen_multiaddress = /ip4/0.0.0.0/9094`
+`cluster.ipfs_connector.ipfshttp.proxy_listen_multiaddress = /ip4/0.0.0.0/1337`

+`concurrent_pins = 2` default is 1, maybe set to 2?

+leaving `peers` and `bootstrap` to none will cause a single peer mode cluser

+#### using `peers`

+`peers` should be filled in the following circumstances:
+    Working with stable cluster peers, running in known locations
+    Working with an automated deployment tools
+    You are able to trigger start/stop/restarts for all peers in the cluster with ease

+Each entry is a valid peer multiaddress like `/ip4/192.168.1.103/tcp/9096/ipfs/QmQHKLBXfS7hf8o2acj7FGADoJDLat3UazucbHrgxqisim`

+Once the peers have booted for the first time, the current peerset will be maintaned by the consensus component and can only be updated by:

+    adding new peers, using the bootstrap method
+    removing new peers, using the ipfs-cluster-ctl peers rm method

+#### using `bootstrap`

+`bootstrap` can be used by leaving the `peers` key empty and providing one, or more bootstrap peers

+Each entry is a valid peer multiaddress like
+`/ip4/192.168.1.103/tcp/9096/ipfs/QmQHKLBXfS7hf8o2acj7FGADoJDLat3UazucbHrgxqisim`

+Bootstrap can only be performed with a clean cluster state (ipfs-cluster-service state clean does it)

+Bootstrap can only be performed when all the existing cluster-peers are running

+You will want to use bootstrap when:

+    You are building your cluster manually, starting one single-cluster peer first and boostrapping each node consecutively to it

+    You don’t know the IPs or ports your peers will listen to (other than the first)

+    Do not manually modify the `peers` (by adding or removing peers) key after the peer has been sucessfully bootstrapped.
+This will result in startup errors.

+`leave_on_shutdown`

+The cluster.leave_on_shutdown option allows a peer to remove itself from the peerset when shutting down cleanly:

+    The state will be cleaned up automatically when the peer is cleanly shutdown.
+    All known peers will be set as bootstrap values and peers will be emptied.
+Thus, the peer can be started and it will attempt to re-join the cluster it left by bootstrapping to one of the previous peers.